ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 - Backup and recovery tools
 - Other Skeleton Key utilities

-You do not need to understand Linux or Node.js to use these features.

 The CLI provides the interface for interacting with the Skeleton Key ecosystem.

 ---